laurencetaylor/enviro-monitor-backend/README.md

 - Enviro+ environment sensor
 - PMS5003 particulate matter sensor

-These instructions are to be run on your Raspberry Pi provided the above hardware is configured correctly
+These instructions are to be run on your Raspberry Pi provided the above hardware is configured correctly.

 Readings are taken every 10 minutes by default, determined by the argument for the `run` function in `src/sensor.py`.